tunnelofsludge/ConfigMgr/Operating System Deployment/Slack Message/README.md

-#Disclaimer
+# SCCM Slack Message Script

-All Scripts are provided as-is.
-These scripts should be executed at the end user's discretion.
+Any and all scripts are provided as-is.
+End-user assumes all responsibility.